catharinadepari/essay/README.md

 As can be seen from the footnote of the web map, it was powered by **`ArcGIS`** provided by ESRI geoportal server.

 ### :lock_with_ink_pen: Code Analysis
+To investigate the codes employed by the web map, I inspected the web map by right-clicking the web browser.
+In this part, I will discuss some important elements and codes of the web, the data that flow between client and server, web's major libraries and codes that specifically evidence its responsiveness.
 <br>
-To investigate the codes employed by the web map, I inspected the web map by right-clicking the web browser.
-In this part, I will discuss some important elements and codes of the web, the data that flow between client and server, web's major libraries and codes that specifically evidence its responsiveness.<br>

 *First*, to enable client to track any applications that supports JavaScript, the code the developers used is: <br>

 ```